NREL/get-resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - String
      -
      - Array tilt of the PV system.
 Can also enter, e.g., RoofPitch, RoofPitch+20, Latitude, Latitude-15, etc.
+   * - ``pv_system_max_power_output``
+     - true
+     - W
+     - Double
+     -
+     - Maximum power output of the PV system.
+For a shared system, this is the total building maximum power output.
    * - ``pv_system_inverter_efficiency``
      - false
      - Frac